Once-daily (600mg) Twice-daily (400 mg)

 - Side effects: diarrhoea, nausea, rash and headache.
 May cause depression (rare).
 Raltegravir is one of the few HIV meds that does not worsen cholesterol or triglyceride levels.
 It also has relatively few drug interactions.

 - Other notes: raltegravir can be used in combination with other drugs that are active to work against nuke, NNRTI and PI-resistant HIV.
 Raltegravir is included as a recommended option for first-line treatment in both UK and US treatment guidelines.
-However, it is less commonly used in first combinations in the UK because it is more expensive than alternative options.

 The European patient leaflet and detailed Product Information for raltegravir are available in PDF format from this link at the European Medicines Agency (EMA) website.